dnslocal/dnslocal-windows-server/README.md

 ## Requirement

-* Windows 2008 or later required
+* Windows Server 2008 or later required
 * .NET Framework 4.5+ (not compatible with old version of Windows)

 ## Usage